New Windows onto the Sun: Probing the Sun’s magnetic field with an array of new missions and observatories

 4. Aditya-L1

-Advanced Instrumentation and Techniques
+Advanced Techniques

 The advanced instrumentation, complemented by novel data analysis techniques and state-of-the-art magneto-hydrodynamic simulations, will allow tackling, often in entirely new ways, long-standing difficult problems that have resisted previous attempts at resolving them.

-Insights into Solar Dynamics
+Insights into Solar Activity

-Elucidating these will provide deep insights into the life cycle of the magnetic field and how it affects the Sun’s atmosphere and variability.
-A decade’s efforts by me and my group has positioned us at the core of the new instrumentation, data analysis techniques, and simulations, making us very well placed to apply the exciting data from the new resources to unraveling the fundamental physics driving the evolution of the Sun’s magnetic field.
+A decade’s efforts by me and my group have positioned us at the core of the new instrumentation, data analysis techniques, and simulations, making us very well placed to apply the exciting data from the new resources to unraveling the fundamental physics driving the evolution of the Sun’s magnetic field.

 Financiële details & Tijdlijn